REPORT LAUNCH ANNOUNCEMENT

 We invite journalists, editors, and other interested readers to contact us at email@example.com or tweet @CatComm with the hashtag #FavelasInTheMedia to share your responses to these questions and other reflections on the report.
 Let us know how you plan to change the way you portray Rio’s favelas.
 And please spread this report far and wide, using it to debate favela portrayals, the role of the media, and how we can work better together to properly reflect these and other communities around the world in order to foster productive, asset-based community development.

-We would like to say a special thank you to Luisa Ulhoa, who designed this beautiful report.
+We would like to say a special thank you to Luisa Ulhoa, who designed this beautiful report, and SurveyMonkey for providing the analysis software used.